What is baptism?

 To help you keep the promises you will make (about following Jesus and bringing your child to church) we seek to make it easier for you with the variety of Sunday services we hold.

-There is the 8.45am Anglican Prayer book service, the 10.30am Family Worship with Children’s groups and (on 4th Sundays during term time) 4pm Messy Church.
+There is the 8.45am Anglican Prayer book Communion service and the 10.30am Family Worship with Children’s groups which include a communion service on alternate weeks.